There didn’t seem to be any order of precedence today. Peter Philips and the Tindalls should have arrived after the Kent’s and Gloucesters children.

 The last coronation and the previous one (QE II and George VI) were in Westminster Abbey, right?

-Duke and Duchess of Cambridge with Prince George and Princess Charlotte visit the Cardiff Castle today
+Here are some more photos and videos of the Duke and Duchess of Cambridge with George and Charlotte in Cardiff today:

-and Earl and Countess of Wessex make a visit in Belfast today
+And a video of the Earl and Countess of Wessex in Belfast today:

 I have a question about yesterday at St Paul.